Birmingham police investigate deadly shooting

 Birmingham Police report that a man was found shot to death inside his truck early this morning in the Powderly community.

-The victim, who is in his 20s, has not yet been identified.
+The victim, who officials say was in his 20s, has not yet been identified.

 For now, there are no suspect in connection to the shooting death that happened on Imperial Drive around 1 a.m.